wkolowski/CoqCat/README.md

  * Revise equalities and equivalences and write a few more (like JMequiv_dep).
  * Possibly reimplement the fpair and copair tactics using reification.
  * Check if it's possible to do "continuous reification".
+ * Try to do reification syntax using classes, instances and many inductive types instead of a single one.
+ * Stop using depending types for doing reification of Cat.

 Instances:
  * Solve the dependent type problems with setoid coproducts.